 As there are so many different items on the market that all cater to different sounds, styles, and preferences.

-However, I've tried to give you some great ideas here that will be universally popular among both beginners and seasoned musicians.
+However, I've tried to give you some great gift ideas for guitarists here that will be universally popular among both beginners and seasoned musicians.

-So show someone you care by getting them a gift that they will use over and over again during their practice sessions.
+So show someone you care, by getting them a gift that they will use over and over again during their guitar sessions.